As an IRS technology provider, ID.me is here to help verify your identity.

 Connect with a Video Chat Agent

-During the call with your Video Chat Agent, the agent will compare you to your uploaded identity document.
-To connect to a live call:
+During the video call with your Video Chat Agent, the agent will compare you to your uploaded identity document.
+To connect to a video call:

 - After your information is confirmed, you will be prompted to join a video call.
 Select Join video call to proceed.